-The executive management team comprises, next to the CEO, the leaders of the divisions, regions and corporate functions.
+The executive management team comprises, next to the CEO, the leaders of the business units and the functions.

 Appointment:

 The CEO proposes members of the executive management team to the remuneration and nomination committee, for approval by the board of directors.